Dur4nt3/vite_template/README.md

 - An "main.jsx" file (under "./src")

+- An "App.jsx" file (under "./src")

+- A "modules" folder (under "./src")

 - An "index.html" file (root directory)

-- A "index.css" file (under "./src") with a pre-defined font-stack
+- A "index.css" file (under "./src") with a pre-defined font-stack and a fluid type scale

 - A CSS reset under "./src/assets/stylesheets"

 - An empty "fonts.css" file under "./src/assets/stylesheets"

+- An "assets" directory with various related subdirectories (under "./src")

 - ESLint with a configuration inspired by AirBnB's style guide